Hvaheterdu/Games/GameOfLife/README.md

 # GameOfLife

-This is a game that follows the rules of Conway's Game of Life
+This is a terminal based game that follows the rules of Conway's Game of Life (LINK: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
-(LINK: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-The game is terminal based and implemented in Python.

 ## How to run

-Download/Clone the repo and enter the *src* folder and type
+Download/Clone the repo, enter the *src* folder and type

 ```
 $ python3 main.py -h